-The new approach and concept of CONNECT, to showcase the innovation and entrepreneurship in the Monadnock Region, drew crowds of 400 to network in a fusion of art, food and music.
-This success suggested something bigger was possible: A small town summit at which experts in the arts, downtowns, entrepreneurship, land use, clean energy, healthcare and journalism could gather and share thoughts on sustainable, thriving rural communities.
+The new approach and concept of CONNECT, to showcase the innovation and entrepreneurship in the Monadnock Region, drew crowds of 400 to network in a fusion of art, food, and music.
+This success suggested something bigger was possible: A small town summit at which experts in the arts, downtowns, entrepreneurship, land use, clean energy, healthcare, and journalism could gather and share thoughts on sustainable, thriving rural communities.
 Radically Rural was born with an emphasis, as its name suggests, on inventive, contemporary approaches that attendees could absorb and take home.

 The 2018 summit drew more than 500 registrants from 24 states.
 The 2019 gathering expanded to more than 600 attendees.
 And the summit in 2020, held online due to the COVID-19 pandemic, still attracted 500, but this time from 43 states.
 The 2021 summit was hybrid, both in person and online because of it’s helpful impact of accessibility.
-The 2022 summit was hybrid agian with over 600 registrants from 37 states.

 Summit Program Tracks